cslev/p4tutorial/l2_switch_p4runtime/README.md

    make clean
    ```

-The message was not received because each switch is programmed
-according to `basic.p4`, which drops all packets on arrival.
-Your job is to extend this file so it forwards packets.

-### A note about the control plane

-A P4 program defines a packet-processing pipeline, but the rules
-within each table are inserted by the control plane.
-When a rule
-matches a packet, its action is invoked with parameters supplied by
-the control plane as part of the rule.

-In this exercise, we have already implemented the the control plane
-logic for you.
-As part of bringing up the Mininet instance, the
-`make run` command will install packet-processing rules in the tables of
-each switch.
-These are defined in the `sX-commands.txt` files, where
-`X` corresponds to the switch number.

-**Important:** A P4 program also defines the interface between the
-switch pipeline and control plane.
-The commands in the files
-`sX-commands.txt` refer to specific tables, keys, and actions by name,
-and any changes in the P4 program that add or rename tables, keys, or
-actions will need to be reflected in these command files.

-## Step 2: Implement L3 forwarding
+## Step 2: Implement the ARP responder and the Layer-2 forwarding

-The `basic.p4` file contains a skeleton P4 program with key pieces of
+The `l2_switch.p4` file contains the working P4 implementation of the switch.
-logic replaced by `TODO` comments.
-Your implementation should follow
-the structure given in this file---replace each `TODO` with logic
-implementing the missing piece.
+This time, we only write the controller, which a skeleton implementation in Python is provided for.
+Open `l2_switch_controller.py` and replace the `TODO` comments with the control logic.

-A complete `basic.p4` will contain the following components:
+A complete `l2_switch_controller.py` will contain the following components:

-1. Header type definitions for Ethernet (`ethernet_t`) and IPv4 (`ipv4_t`).
-2. **TODO:** Parsers for Ethernet and IPv4 that populate `ethernet_t` and `ipv4_t` fields.
-3. An action to drop a packet, using `mark_to_drop()`.
-4. **TODO:** An action (called `ipv4_forward`) that:
-	1. Sets the egress port for the next hop.
-	2. Updates the ethernet destination address with the address of the next hop.
-	3. Updates the ethernet source address with the address of the switch.
-	4. Decrements the TTL.
-5. **TODO:** A control that:
-    1. Defines a table that will read an IPv4 destination address, and
-       invoke either `drop` or `ipv4_forward`.
-    2. An `apply` block that applies the table.
-6. **TODO:** A deparser that selects the order
-    in which fields inserted into the outgoing packet.
-7. A `package` instantiation supplied with the parser, control, and deparser.
-    > In general, a package also requires instances of checksum verification
-    > and recomputation controls.
-These are not necessary for this tutorial
-    > and are replaced with instantiations of empty controls.
+1. `writeArpRules` function showing how a specific `table_entry` should be assembled to push down to a P4 switch.
+2. **TODO:** similarly to writeArpRules(), create a `table_entry `for the `l2forward_exact` and fill out the corresponding fields set as params
+3. The control plane logic is found in the main function.
+The logic is just a couple of dictionaries containing the fundamental topology information needed for the ARP RESPONSE packet crafint and the practical Layer-2 forwarding.
+4. First, a connection is needed to be established to each switch.
+An example of connecting to a switch can be defined like this:
+`p4runtime_lib.bmv2.Bmv2SwitchConnection('s1', address='127.0.0.1:50051', device_id=0)`
+5. **TODO** Iterate through all switches and establish the connection (switch `sX` is under 127.0.0.1:5005`X` and its device id is `X-1`)
+6. **TODO** Install P4 program into each switch by using the p4info files.
+An example of this can be found below:
+`switch_connection_reference.SetForwardingPipelineConfig(p4info=p4info_helper.p4info, bmv2_json_file_path=bmv2_file_path)`
+7. **TODO** Write ARP rules according to hosts_mac dict()
+8. **TODO** Write L2 forwarding rules according to switch_port dict(dict())
+9. **Optional TODO** Use function `readTablesRules()` to print out the table rules for debugging

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
-This time, your message from
+This time, ping from
-`h1` should be delivered to `h2`.
+`h1` should be working  to `h2`.

-### Food for thought

-The "test suite" for your solution---sending a message from `h1` to
-`h2`---is not very robust.
-What else should you test to be confident
-of your implementation?

-> Although the Python `scapy` library is outside the scope of this tutorial,
-> it can be used to generate packets for testing.
-The `send.py` file shows how
-> to use it.

-Other questions to consider:
- - How would you enhance your program to support next hops?
- - Is this program enough to replace a router?
-What's missing?

 ### Troubleshooting

 There are several problems that might manifest as you develop your program:

-1. `basic.p4` might fail to compile.
+1. `l2_switch.p4` might fail to compile.
 In this case, `make run` will
 report the error emitted from the compiler and halt.

-2. `basic.p4` might compile but fail to support the control plane
+2. `l2_switch.p4` might compile but fail to support the control plane
 rules in the `s1-commands.txt` through `s3-command.txt` files that
 `make run` tries to install using the Bmv2 CLI.
 In this case, `make run`
 will log the CLI tool output in the `logs` directory.
 Use these error
-messages to fix your `basic.p4` implementation.
+messages to fix your `l2_switch.p4` implementation.

-3. `basic.p4` might compile, and the control plane rules might be
+3. `l2_switch.p4` might compile, and the control plane rules might be
 installed, but the switch might not process packets in the desired
 way.
 The `/tmp/p4s.<switch-name>.log` files contain detailed logs
 that describing how each switch processes each packet.
 The output is